bizyukov/internet-magazin-front/README.md

 It serves as an excellent reference for building scalable Angular applications and can be compared with my earlier Angular projects to illustrate professional growth.

 ## 📄 License
-MIT – use freely for learning and as a foundation for your own projects.
+MIT © Igor Biziukov

+## ⭐️ Show your support
+Give a ⭐️ if this project helped you or inspired your own e‑commerce frontend.

 ## 👤 Author & EB‑1A Context
 GitHub: @bizyukov
 This repository is part of a curated portfolio documenting 15+ years of software development, supporting an EB‑1A extraordinary ability visa petition under the original contributions criterion.

-“The best way to predict the future is to implement it.” – Alan Kay
+**“The best way to predict the future is to implement it.” – Alan Kay**